Small Claims Court Actions

 You may bring a claim in Small Claims Court if:

-To start a Small Claims Court action, the Plaintiff completes the Claim Affidavit (Form 2) and files it with the clerk of court.
+To start a Small Claims Court case, the Plaintiff completes the Claim Affidavit (Form 2), the Affidavit of Identification (Form 8), gathers copies of documents (exhibits) the Plaintiff believes proves their claim, and files the completed forms and copies of documents (exhibits) with the clerk of court.

 Then, the Plaintiff arranges for service of a copy of the completed Claim Affidavit and five (5) other forms from the Small Claims Court packet on the Defendant.
 The Plaintiff files the completed Affidavit of Mailing/Personal Service (Form 6) with the clerk of court.